-A good real estate agent will take your particular market and situation into account when dispensing advice on sales methods.
-You can find an agent to work with by registering your details at LocalAgentFinder.
-This no-obligation comparison tool allows you to receive proposals from agents in your area, which you can peruse to find the right fit.
+(A good real estate agent will take your particular market and situation into account when dispensing advice on whether to sell by auction or private treaty.
+You can find an agent to work with by comparing agents at LocalAgentFinder).

 Sale by Auction

 In an auction setting, individual buyers can place bids against one another.
 The highest bidder wins the property that is up for auction.
 Before the auction date, you and your real estate agent will need to agree upon a reserve price for the property.
 This will be the lowest bid that you would be willing to accept.

 Property auctions are quite popular in urban areas, because there can be a high demand for well-situated properties.
 Cities like Melbourne and Sydney are common locations for property auctions.
 An auction can result in bidding wars, with a high level of energy.
 However, successful sales will arise from a realistic reserve price having been set.

 One benefit to auctions is that they are held at a certain date and time.
 This means that you have a predetermined, well-defined time period during which you’ll allow potential buyers to come see your home during an open for inspection.
 Many sellers find this preferable to juggling the time commitment of indefinite open houses with the responsibilities of work and family life.
 Selling by auction means you know just how long you will need to showcase your home, while a sale by contract could potentially take longer.

 Once a buyer has placed a winning bid at the auction, they must pay a deposit and there is no cooling off period.
 This helps ensure that buyers are committed.
 If the buyer has any concerns or questions about issues such as building inspections, they must address these before the auction begins.